Cyb3r3x3r/Chatbot_for_Personalized_Learning/README.md

 # Personalized Learning Chatbot

-A conversational AI chatbot built using Rasa that provides personalized recommendations for learning resources, including videos, books, and courses.
+A conversational AI chatbot with a UI using Streamlit and built using Rasa that provides personalized recommendations for learning resources, including videos, books, and courses.
 Additionally, the chatbot leverages a Hugging Face GPT-2 model to generate detailed explanations for various topics.

 ## Features